Search

 How can SNI help you?

-SNI’s Serbia e-Invoicing add-on solution is an end-to-end solution.
-That means retrieving data from SAP, data mapping, processing, and communication with tax authorities can be performed under a single SAP add-on.
-With our SNI add-on solution, within your SAP, end users will be able to extract the financial data and convert it to the XML file simply and automatically, which the key user can monitor in the user-friendly SNI cockpit.
+SNI’s Serbia e-Invoicing solution is an end-to-end solution.
+That means retrieving data from SAP, data mapping, processing, and communication with tax authorities can be performed under a single solution.
+With our SNI solution, within your SAP, end users will be able to extract the financial data and convert it to the XML file simply and automatically, which the key user can monitor in the user-friendly SNI cockpit.
 End users can also send those files automatically to the Serbian tax authority, that is Poreska Uprava, via SNI connector or their own servers.
 The files are then assessed and, once validated, transmitted to the recipient.

 SNI e-Invoicing Solutions